-I provide counselling and psychotherapy for individuals and couples in the Stockport/High Peak area.
-I offer online, indoor and outdoor psychotherapy.
+I provide psychotherapy for individuals and couples in the Stockport/High Peak area.
+I offer online and outdoor psychotherapy.

-My experience is that counselling and psychotherapy can help people make profound changes in their lives and relationships.
+My experience is that psychotherapy can help people make profound changes in their lives and relationships.
 This happens through a greater understanding of ourselves and why we think, feel and behave in certain ways.
-That understanding enables us to accept ourselves and make changes with the guidance of a safe and supportive counsellor.
+That understanding enables us to accept ourselves and make changes with the guidance of a safe and supportive psychotherapist.

-I have training in and experience of working with anxiety, depression, relationship issues, trauma (including abuse), self harm, eating/body issues, grief/bereavement, addiction and others.
+I have training in and experience of working with anxiety, depression, relationship issues, trauma (including abuse), self-harm, eating/body issues, grief/bereavement, addiction and others.
+I also have extensive experience of working with neurodivergence including autism, ADHD, dyslexia, dyspraxia.

-I am an integrative psychotherapist with my main modality being Transactional Analysis mixed with other techniques such as body psychotherapy, person centered therapy, eco-therapy, gestalt and mindfulness.
+I am an UKCP registered psychotherapist with my main modality being Transactional Analysis mixed with other techniques such as body psychotherapy, person-centered therapy, eco-therapy, gestalt and mindfulness.
 I use these therapies in an integrative way tailoring my approach to the needs of each individual or couple.
-I am a member of BACP and UKATA and abide by their code of ethics and professional practice.
-A requirement of BACP and UKATA is that I have regular supervision.
+I am a member of UKCP, UKATA, ITAA and EATA and abide by their code of ethics and professional practice.
+A requirement of UKCP, UKATA, ITAA and EATA is that I have regular supervision.
 This is for your safety and improves my effectiveness.

 Life can be challenging and difficult and I am trained to help you through your troubles and to support you to make changes in your life.